SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Fine-tuning

 \section{Fine-tuning}

-With the dataset prepared, we proceeded to fine-tune multiple Whisper models to then be able to assess the impacts of parliamentary speech data on Slovak ASR performance.
+With the dataset prepared, we fine-tuned multiple Whisper models to measure the impact of parliamentary speech data on Slovak ASR performance.
 This section outlines our experimental setup and the fine-tuning strategies adopted for different model sizes, including the adaptations required for the largest variant.